 COVID Safe Charter

 A new COVID Safe Charter has been published by the University of Greenwich.
-It sets out how students and staff should behave during the pandemic and what you can expect from the University, Greenwich Students' Union (GSU) and Greenwich and Kent Students' Union (GKSU).
-The key messages are:
+It sets out how students and staff should behave during the pandemic and what you can expect from the University and Greenwich Students' Union (GSU).

 - We should all follow guidelines set by the University and government, and observing measures to ensure campuses are COVID safe.